vatpac-technology/sops/docs/enroute/brisbane/KEN.md

 Aircraft will generally enter and exit the MOA via the appropriate [military gate](../../terminal/townsville/#military-gates).

 ##### Affected Civil Operations
 Activation of the MOA disrupts traffic on the infrequently used **R213** high altitude airway.
-Aircraft travelling on thie airway should kept above `F250` to ensure separation.
+Aircraft travelling on this airway should kept above `F250` to ensure separation.

 #### R732 Greenvale Training Area
 The R732 Greenvale Training Area [restricted area](../../controller-skills/sua/#restricted-areas) is located west of YBTL within TBP and ISA airspace.